What a Man (song): Music videos

 A music video was released on the week ending January 2, 1994 to promote the single.
 Tupac Shakur and Treach from Naughty by Nature make cameo appearances.
-The video was directed by Matthew Rolston, filmed by cinematographer Derek M. Allen and won three MTV Video Music Awards: Best Dance Video, Best R&B Video, and Best Choreography in 1994.
+The video was directed by Matthew Rolston and filmed by cinematographer Derek M. Allen.
 New York magazine journalist Dinitia Smith wrote about the video: "Salt-N-Pepa have [sic] a warmth and sexual heat that make Madonna seem contrived and mechanical."

 Salt-n-Pepa later recorded a variation on their own, with slightly rewritten lyrics, for another music video as the one-time segment of Monday Night Football.
 In the Monday music video, the two women wearing tight short-sleeved clothes, including T-shirts containing their respective logos of two opposing teams, are seen in a gym complimenting two football players of their respective teams, Republished in Contemporary Issues in Sociology of Sport (2001), edited by Andrew Yiannakis and Merrill J. Melnick. pp. 223–236.
 Champaign, Illinois: Human Kinetics Inc. Reference to Salt-n-Pepa version is found in pp. 232–233. one white and one black, for the men's bodies and weight training efforts.
 In contrast, the lyrics of the Monday Night Football music video say that "their man 'likes pushin'[,] spends quality ball with the fellas,' and 'takes a big hit, 'cause he's a real man.'"
 According to academic Nick Trujillo of California State University, Sacramento, the rap song may associate hypermasculinity "with combat sports such as [American] football."
 He further said that the standard version has the women rather choose men who do not play football but are good parental candidates and are comfortable with their masculinities, while the Monday music video "not only objectifie[s] football players as sex objects but also reinforce[s] stereotypes of black men as sexual performers and white men as loving fathers."

 Impact and legacy

 NME magazine ranked "Whatta Man" number 34 in their list of the "50 best songs of 1994".
+The music video won an award in the category for Urban/R&B at the 1994 Music Video Production Awards in Los Angeles.
 The Village Voice ranked it number 99 in their list of "Top Singles of the 90's" in 1999.
+Q magazine featured the song in their list of "The 1010 Songs You Must Own" in 2004.